EnBW

 EnBW Energie Baden-Württemberg AG, or simply EnBW, is a publicly traded energy company headquartered in Karlsruhe, Germany.
+It is the third-largest energy company in Germany, serving approximately 5.5 million customers.

+Formed in 1997 through the merger of Badenwerk AG and Energie-Versorgung Schwaben AG, the company has undergone a strategic reorientation toward renewable energy since 2012.
+EnBW is now a leading developer and operator of offshore and onshore wind farms in Germany and Europe.
+In addition to electricity generation, the company operates high-voltage transmission grids through its subsidiary TransnetBW and has significantly expanded its infrastructure for electric vehicle charging and photovoltaics.

 History

 Foundation and development

 EnBW came into existence on 1 January 1997 as a result of the merger between two energy companies from Baden-Württemberg, Badenwerk AG and Energie-Versorgung Schwaben AG (EVS).
 Subsequently, on 1 October 2003, EnBW further merged with Neckarwerke Stuttgart AG.

 Strategic reorientation and expansion of renewable energy activities

 In March 2012, Frank Mastiaux was appointed as the new CEO of EnBW.
 At the end of 2012, in response to the nuclear power phase-out and the energy transition, Mastiaux announced a strategic reorientation.
 The proportion of renewable energy sources in EnBW's energy mix was to increase from 12% to 40% by 2020.
 The figure of 40.1% was reached in 2021.
 Much of this was to be achieved by expanding wind power: with 1,016 MW onshore and 975 MW offshore, EnBW is now one of the leading wind farm developers and operators in Germany.

 Between 2020 and 2025, the company plans to invest over €5 billion in the further expansion of renewable energy generation and aims to operate onshore and offshore wind farms with a total capacity of at least 4,000 MW.
 EnBW's first offshore wind farm – EnBW Baltic 1, comprising 21 wind turbines in the Baltic Sea – went into operation in 2011.
 This was followed in early summer 2015 by the 80-turbine EnBW Baltic 2 offshore wind farm, a stake in which had already been sold to Australian investment group Macquarie for €720 million in January 2015.
 In early 2020, the EnBW Hohe See and Albatros wind farms with a total of 87 turbines and 609 MW capacity went into operation in the North Sea.
 In 2017, EnBW won bidding for the right to construct its third North Sea wind farm, the 900 MW EnBW He Dreiht, which is unsubsidised and is scheduled for completion in 2025.
 In January 2019, EnBW acquired seven wind farms in Sweden with a total of 51 turbines and an installed capacity of 105 MW.